copp1723/onekeel_agent/DEVELOPER_GUIDE.md

 1. Check the project documentation
 2. Review existing issues on GitHub
 3. Reach out to the team on Slack

+## Pre-commit Hooks: Linting and Testing

+AgentFlow uses a pre-commit hook to enforce code quality.
+Before any commit, the following checks are run automatically:

+- **Linting**: Ensures code style and formatting standards are met (`npm run lint`).
+- **Testing**: Runs the test suite to catch regressions (`npm test`).

+If either step fails, the commit will be blocked.
+This helps maintain a healthy codebase and prevents broken code from being committed.

+### How it Works

+The pre-commit hook is managed by [Husky](https://typicode.github.io/husky/).
+You can find the hook script in `.husky/pre-commit`.

+**Typical workflow:**

+1. Make your code changes.
+2. Stage your changes with `git add`.
+3. Run `git commit ...`.
+4. Husky will automatically run linting and tests.
+If both pass, the commit succeeds.
+If not, fix the issues and try again.

+### Troubleshooting

+- If you want to skip the hook (not recommended), use `git commit --no-verify`.
+- If you encounter issues with Husky, try reinstalling hooks with `npx husky install`.

 ---